ClickCease

 • Confidentiality and its limits under HIPAA.

-2. Engage the Client in a Discussion
+2. Engage the Client in Discussion

 Initiate a conversation with the client to discuss the information prepared.
 Encourage questions and ensure they understand each aspect of the treatment.